mohamedtaher567/jpay-java-exercise/README.md

 		- Variable `REACT_APP_API_BASE_URL`'s value can be changed to url you want that represents backend url (don't forget protocol prefix, `http://` or `https://`).
 		- Local port can be changedalso, `-p yyyy:3000` instead.
 	- Now react app is up and accessible to you via `localhost:3000` or `localhost:yyyy`.
-	- Go to browser and access react app.
+	- Go to browser and access react app via `localhost:3000`.